michaelelliot/MediaHub/NOTES.md

 # NOTES

-The general idea of MediaHub is to provide publishers with a way to easily store and manage information about their content.
-This content can then be accessed via the MediaHub API and conveniently delivered to consumers. :D
+The general idea behind MediaHub is to provide publishers with an easy way to store and manage information about their content.
+This content can then be accessed via the MediaHub API by and delivered to consumers. :D

 While the MediaHub server stores information about the content it holds, this information can be periodically updated to reflect the information stored at